John Law (bishop): Career

 Law became a Fellow of Christ's and an Anglican clergyman, and spent several years as a tutor and lecturer at Cambridge.
 In 1773 his father gave him his first benefices, as vicar of Warkworth, Northumberland, and as prebendary of Carlisle.
 In 1777 he was collated Archdeacon of Carlisle.
 In April 1782, he went to Ireland as chaplain to the Lord Lieutenant of Ireland, William Cavendish-Bentinck, 3rd Duke of Portland, who had large estates in Cumberland.

 Law was quickly nominated as Bishop of Clonfert and Kilmacduagh on 26 July 1782 and consecrated on 21 September.
 The same year, he graduated Doctor of Divinity.
 The appointment to Clonfert was unexpected.
 It was later reported that the Duke of Portland, after a long legal battle with Sir James Lowther over estates in Carlisle, was anxious to reward a man who had helped him in that matter with other preferments then held by Law.

 Law was a lifelong friend of William Paley, with whom he corresponded for decades.
 Paley and Law had been friends at Cambridge, where Law lectured on mathematics and Paley on metaphysics and morals.
 When Law became Bishop of Clonfert, Paley was his successor as Archdeacon of Carlisle, and it was the urging of Law which led Paley to expand his Cambridge lectures into his book The Principles of Moral and Political Philosophy (1785).
 In that work, the chapter on Reverencing the Deity was ascribed to Law.
 Among other matters, they corresponded on the scientific proofs which could be used to support a theological argument.
 In 1797, for instance, Law wrote to Paley: "In your chapter on divine contrivance, you must have an article on the solar system..."

 On taking up the post in Clonfert, Law hired the mathematician John Howard as his steward, but dispensed with Howard's services in 1786 after "an unfortunate marriage".

 Law was translated to Killala and Achonry on 10 November 1787.
 On learning that almost the whole population of his new see were Roman Catholics, he commented: "That as it was a hopeless task to make them protestants, it would answer every desirable purpose to make them good catholicks."
 At his own expense, Law then distributed throughout the diocese a new edition of the Rev. John Gother's The Sincere Christian's Guide in the Choice of Religion.

 He was translated again to become Bishop of Elphin in 1795, being nominated on 11 March and appointed by letters patent on 27 March.
-He died in Dublin on 18 March 1810 and was buried in the Chapel of Trinity College, where he had founded prizes for mathematics.
+He died in Dublin on 18 March 1810 and was buried in the Chapel of Trinity College, Dublin, where he had founded prizes for mathematics.